 g.
 Residual asphalt binder in the RAP/FRAP/RAS material as a percent of the total mix to the nearest 0.1 percent.

 h.
 Aggregate and RAP/FRAP/RAS moisture compensators in percent as set on the control panel.
 (Required when accumulated or individual aggregate and RAP/FRAP/RAS are recorded in a wet condition.)

+i.
+A positive dust control system shall be utilized when the combined contribution of reclaimed material passing the No. 200 sieve exceeds 1.5 percent.

 (2) Batch Plants.